 Those delays not only limit your insights on where your team currently stands in relation to your goals, they slow the team’s ability to take corrective actions in the case of a pipeline gap.

 Your teams need to make quick decisions and having real-time pipeline data is crucial for their planning and forecasting.
+Use platforms that sync your multiple technologies and act as a single source of truth so that sales and marketing are always on the same page.

 A marketing team that can confidently forecast its impact by segment, source, and channel throughout the year will have: